Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/keyboard-shortcuts.markdown

 In-app list of keyboard shortcuts
 ---------------------------------

 A comprehensive list of NetNewsWire’s keyboard shortcuts is always accessible to you in NetNewsWire.
-Just choose **Help** → **Keyboard Shortcuts** in the menu bar.
+Just choose **Help › Keyboard Shortcuts** in the menu bar.

 The list opens in a separate window.
 You could even leave it open to remind you of the keys to press. *You’ll be a NetNewsWire keyboard magician in no time.*